smlsvnssn/ouml/README.md

 Todo

-#### Colour.steps( colour, steps? = 1, colourspace? = 'oklab', interpolator? = ö.lerp ) → Array of Colours
+#### Colour.steps( Colour | cssString, steps? = 1, colourspace? = 'oklab', interpolator? = ö.lerp ) → Array of Colours

 Interpolates between current colour and `colour`, in `steps`, and returns an array of `Colour`s.
 The start and end values are included in the array, so if `steps` is 1, the resulting array has three colours.
-Interpolates through `oklab` by default, since oklab is more true to saturation values when interpolating.
+Interpolates through `oklab` by default, since oklab is more true to saturation  when interpolating.
 If you want a poppier feel, go for `oklch` instead.
-[Try out different colour spaces here](https://codepen.io/smlsvnssn/full/dyQaQvp).
+[Try out interpolation through different colour spaces here](https://codepen.io/smlsvnssn/full/dyQaQvp).

 Lets you do for example: